Frequently Asked Questions

 Q: I have had a past bankruptcy.
 Is accounts receivable funding still an option?

 A: Yes.
-CapitalPlus Equity will still consider your application even if you have had credit problems or a past bankruptcy.
+CapitalPlus will still consider your application even if you have had credit problems or a past bankruptcy.

 Q: How do you establish your fees?